- Clinical assistant professor of obstetrics and gynecology at the Northwestern Feinberg School of Medicine, Chicago, IL

 - Clinical assistant professor at the NorthShore University HealthSystem, Chicago, IL, 2009–2011

 - Clinical assistant professor at the Keck School of Medicine at the University of Southern California, Los Angeles, 2005–2009

-- International fellow with the International Society for the Study of Women’s Sexual Health
+- One of the few physicians nationally to be named an International Society for the Study of Women’s Sexual Health Fellow

 - Member of the International Pelvic Pain Society, the American Congress of Obstetricians and Gynecologists, the American College of Aesthetic and Cosmetic Physicians, and the International Society for the Study of Vulvovaginal Disease, and Fellow of the American College of Obstetrics and Gynecology